d2l-ai/d2l-en/chapter_recurrent-modern/lstm.md

 ## Concise Implementation

+Using high-level APIs,
-In Gluon, we can directly call the `LSTM` class in the `rnn` module.
+we can directly instantiate an `LSTM` model.
 This encapsulates all the configuration details that we made explicit above.
 The code is significantly faster as it uses compiled operators rather than Python for many details that we spelled out in detail before.

 ```{.python .input}
 lstm_layer = rnn.LSTM(num_hiddens)